GENERAL SCHOOL OPERATIONS

-All students who are members in any interscholastic athletics must meet the following requirements:
+All students who are members of any interscholastic athletics must meet the following requirements:

 Must not be on “restricted list”.

-Other policies and regulations relating to interscholastic sports may be obtained from administration.
+Other policies and regulations relating to interscholastic sports may be obtained from the administration.

 National Honor Society

-The National Honor Society (NHS) was established with the objectives to create an enthusiasm for scholarship, to stimulate a desire to render service, to promote worthy leadership and to encourage the development of character in the nation’s secondary school student.
+The National Honor Society (NHS) was established with the objectives to create an enthusiasm for scholarship, stimulate a desire to render service, promote worthy leadership, and encourage the development of character in the nation’s secondary school students.